From Ministry of Health and Welfare, ROC 2021-04-12

 Prevention and treatment of hypertension

-According to MOHW statistics for 2016, heart disease, cerebrovascular disease and hypertensive disease—all related to hypertension—were ranked as the second, fourth and eighth leading causes of death in Taiwan, respectively.
+According to MOHW statistics for 2018, heart disease, cerebrovascular disease and hypertensive disease—all related to hypertension—were ranked as the second, fourth and eighth leading causes of death in Taiwan, respectively.
 Since hypertension has no obvious symptoms, it is known as the silent killer.
 The Health Promotion Administration initiated to advocate this issue, with the Taiwan Hypertension Society, Taiwan Pharmacist Association and Taiwan Millennium Health Foundation.
-Over 1,500 blood pressure measurement spots were set up nationwide in locations like convenience stores, cosmetics retail outlets and pharmacies.
+About 3,200 blood pressure measurement stops were set up nationwide in locations like convenience stores, cosmetics retail outlets and pharmacies.
 According to the 2015-2018 Nutrition and Health Survey in Taiwan, the hypertension control rate of people over the age of 20 was 48.68%; Although there was a slight decrease when compared with the results of the previous period (2014-2017), according to the results of 2018 Survey on Health Promotion Status and Outcomes, 76% of the people over the age of 18 measured their blood pressure at least once a year, which showed that the public understands the importance of blood pressure self- management.

 Prevention and treatment of high blood sugar